soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 ##Adding a button

-There is no easy way to add a button in SpriteKit so you will need to get creative and create our own solution.
+There is no easy way to add a button in SpriteKit so you will need to get creative and create your own solution.
 Only joking, we've kindly provided a starting point for you with a custom class called *MSButtonNode*.

 > [action]
 > [Download MSButtonNode](https://raw.githubusercontent.com/MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift-Solution/master/HoppyBunny/MSButtonNode.swift) and drag this file into your project.